 Step 2: Transfer to a floured surface and repeat folding the dough.
 Do this about 5 more times by adding a little flour until the dough no longer sticks to your hands, and the dough becomes springy.

 At this point you can do two things.

 Option 1: Transfer the dough back to the bowl, add more olive oil, rub it all over the dough, cover the bowl with plastic wrap, and place it in the fridge for 24 – 72 hours.
 When you remove the dough from the fridge, uncover the plastic wrap, cut the dough in half, and roll it out to make 2-medium size pizzas or cut into smaller pieces to make small handheld calzones.

 Option 2: Divide the dough into 2 dough balls, weighing about 600 grams each.
 Repeat folding the dough once and then transfer to medium bowls, add olive oil to the dough, cover with plastic wrap and place it in the fridge for 24 – 72 hours.
 When you remove the dough from the fridge, uncover the plastic wrap and roll out the dough to make a medium-sized pizza (8 slices).
 If only using 1 of the doughs, transfer the other dough to a large plastic bag and store the dough in the freezer for up to 5-months.

-This 72-hour pizza dough is super easy to make and has a ton of flavor.
-While 72-hours is the ideal fermenting time, you can still use the dough the next day or within 48 hours.
-It will still have great flavor, and you can’t go wrong with this cold fermented pizza dough.
+This 72 hour cold ferment pizza dough is super easy to make and has a ton of flavor.
+While 72 hours is the ideal fermenting time, you can still use the dough the next day or within 48 hours.
+It will still have great flavor, and you can’t go wrong with this homemade pizza dough recipe.
 We hope you all love this pizza dough recipe as much as we do!
 Our favorite way to use this dough is for calzones!
 Enjoy! ♡